miningpy/miningpy/README.md

 ### Testing

 The package is built and tested nightly using environments based on [Virtualenv](https://virtualenv.pypa.io/) and [Conda](https://docs.conda.io) (with the current base Anaconda packages).

+[Azure DevOps](https://dev.azure.com/Iain123/MiningPy) hosts and runs and the testing pipelines.

 MiningPy is tested to be compatible with the following versions of Python: